mathiasxx/eacls/content/posts/meet4.md

 The **Sebadoh** track isn't numbered but the sampled classical theme shows up throughout the album.
 The track we heard is most usually referenced as the interlude between Sexual Confusion and Three Times a Day.
-See [this Low Barlow interview](https://indieethos.wordpress.com/2012/01/16/sebadohs-lou-barlow-talks-beginning-with-weed-forestin-soon-to-be-reissued-on-lp-an-indie-ethos-exclusive-part-1-of-2/) where he talks about not knowing what that classical sampled bit is.
+See [this Lou Barlow interview](https://indieethos.wordpress.com/2012/01/16/sebadohs-lou-barlow-talks-beginning-with-weed-forestin-soon-to-be-reissued-on-lp-an-indie-ethos-exclusive-part-1-of-2/) where he talks about not knowing what that classical sampled bit is.
 There is some speculation that it is Wagner, but surprisingly I was unable to find an